-Many aspiring entrepreneurs do not place enough emphasis on this in the early stages, putting their idea at risk despite its merit.
+Many aspiring entrepreneurs do not place enough emphasis on this in the early stages.
 But with the right approach, many of the common pitfalls and obstacles to success can be avoided.

 Here’s a beginner’s guide to developing a winning fintech application.

-This may sound basic, but you’d be surprised at the number of developers that fail to take a step back and think about the foundations of a good app.
+This may sound basic, but you’d surprised at the number of developers that fail to take a step back.
+And think about the foundations of a good app.
 Before development gets underway, it’s important to fully understand and appreciate what fintech is.

 Fintech is the act of using technology to simplify or improve the convenience of existing financial services.
-This is a useful lens to approach app development, and a reminder that the user must always be put at the centre of the context.
+This is a useful lens to approach app development and a reminder that the user must always be put at the center of the context.

-The aim of a good fintech application is to allow the user to achieve their goals easier, whether that be through less clicks or reduced screen time.
-Using this as a guiding principle can avoid design issues later down the line and keep your product useful to the end user throughout its development.
+The aim of a good fintech application is to allow the user to achieve their goals easier, whether that be through fewer clicks or reduced screen time.
+Using this as a guiding principle can avoid design issues later down the line and keep your product useful to the end-user throughout its development.

 Directly engage with your target audience

 Another crucial element of development is to research and fully understand the needs of your target audience.
-Personal bias is a common pitfall here, as it is human nature to assume that other people want an app to work just like you do.
-This mindset is to be avoided at all costs, as only by researching and spending time with your target audience can you appreciate their specific needs.
+Personal bias is a common pitfall here, as it is human nature to assume that other people want an app.
+Only by researching and spending time with your target audience can appreciate their specific needs.

-The needs of your audience are likely to be diverse and conflicting, so it is important to implement change with caution.
-Throughout development, your product should remain clear and recognisable for its entire target audience, while facilitating specialised services for more sophisticated users.
+The needs of your audience are likely to be diverse and conflicting.
+Hence it is important to implement change with caution.
+Throughout development, your product should remain clear and recognizable for its entire target audience, while facilitating specialized services for more sophisticated users.
 This is a fine balance to strike as it can lead to overcomplication when done incorrectly.

 Build a prototype

 Once you have an idea of how your app should work, build a prototype and start hosting focus groups with the aim of receiving constructive criticism.
-Your prototype does not need to be sophisticated, starting even from a broad sketch of what your application is trying to achieve and how it will look.
-The goal here is to gain feedback on your concept and whether it is desirable for end users.
+Your prototype does not need to be sophisticated, starting even from a broad sketch of what your application is trying to achieve.
+The goal here is to gain feedback on your concept and whether it is desirable for end-users.

-Focus groups are also extremely valuable later down the development line, when you have a functioning app.
-Not only do these sessions help identify bugs that require attention, but they can also provide valuable insights into the usability of your app.
+Focus groups are also extremely valuable later down the development line when you have a functioning app.
+Not only do these sessions help identify bugs that require attention, but they can also provide valuable insights.

 Confidence over experience

-Whatever’s lacked in technical knowledge or experience can be made up in confidence and resilience.
-Aspiring developers must be willing to learn a lot, be open to thinking alternatively, and be dedicated to finding a solution to any problem.
-This mentality is paramount, as development can be achieved by anyone so long as they are willing to persist through trial and error.
+Whatever’s lacked in technical knowledge or experience can be made up of confidence and resilience.
+Aspiring developers must be willing to learn, thinking alternatively, and be dedicated to finding a solution to any problem.
+This is normal mentality, as development achieved by anyone so long as they are willing to persist.

-The mobile app market is expected to grow £140 billion by 2020, but imagine what this figure would be if we all had the confidence to pursue our big ideas?
-It’s important to know that without technical knowledge, development can be difficult, but definitely achievable if you understand and prioritise the needs of your target audience.
+The mobile app market expected to grow £140 billion by 2020.
+What this figure would be if we all had the confidence to pursue our big ideas?
+It’s important to know that without technical knowledge, development can be difficult, but definitely achievable if you understand and prioritize the needs of your target audience.
 With this in mind, you can be one step closer to creating your first fintech application.

 Capital.com is an insurgent fintech on a mission to make the world of finance more engaging, accessible and useful.
-With an award-winning financial trading platform, available on web and app, it uses patent-pending technologies to revolutionise the trading world.
+With an award-winning financial trading platform, it uses patent-pending technologies to revolutionize the trading world.

-The platform’s SmartFeed works to detect clients’ trading biases and recommends personalised content to help them trade smarter.
+The platform’s SmartFeed works to detect clients’ trading biases and recommends personalized content to help them trade smarter.